What is the Boleskine House Foundation and what are the charity’s aims and goals?

 The charity owns two B-listed buildings on the original Boleskine land (Boleskine House and the “Coach House”) and the surrounding land.
 This land includes the immediate gardens of Boleskine House and the old farm land near the Coach House.
 The Boleskine House Foundation does not own the B-Listed Gate Lodge at the entrance to the estate.
 The Gate Lodge is privately owned and maintained.

 How will Boleskine House be restored?

-It is the intention of the owners of Boleskine House and the volunteers of the Boleskine House Foundation to restore the house to its historical integrity.
-Boleskine House is a “B Listed” property, which means that there are restrictions to ensure that this is done.
-However, the only records that exist hold descriptions of the house’s exterior features.
-While there seems to be some flexibility on how its interior is restored, we will be working closely with conservation accredited architects and interior designers to be favourable to how the house might display its original Georgian and Jacobean features.
+Our project is conservation-led.
+It is the intention of the charity to restore the house to its historical integrity.
+Boleskine House is a Grade B listed property, which means that there are restrictions to ensure that this is done.
+We are working closely with conservation accredited architects, the historic environment team at the Highland Council and interior designers to be favourable to how the house might display its original Georgian and Jacobean features.